 Big trucks are not limited to tractor-trailers or tankers.
-They can also include the following and more:Types of Accidents Caused by Big Trucks
+They can also include the following:

-Many of the accidents caused by a collision with a big truck are the same as those with passenger vehicles.
-They may involve rear-end collisions, T-bone accidents, or head-on crashes.
-However, a big rig is unique in that some of the accidents they are involved in are different due to the height of the truck and because they normally pull trailers or tankers.
-Some accidents that they can cause include:
+Many of the accidents caused by a collision with a big truck are the same as passenger vehicles.
+They may involve rear-ending collisions, T-bone accidents, or head-on crashes.
+However, a big rig is unique because some accidents are different due to the truck's height and because they usually pull trailers or tankers.
+Some of the common types of trucking collisions include:

-- Override/underride accidents occur when another, smaller vehicle is ridden over by the big rig or slides underneath it.
+- Override/underride: A smaller vehicle is ridden over by the big rig or slides underneath it.
 These can happen due to a sudden slowdown in traffic, and the trucker cannot stop, which can cause an override accident.
-Underrides happen if the truck does not have adequate or working lights or reflectors, and the driver of a passenger vehicle does not see it until it is too late.
+Underrides happen if the truck does not have adequate or working lights or reflectors, and the passenger vehicle driver does not see it until it is too late.

-- Jackknifing: Jackknifing can occur due to poor driving skills, weather conditions, speeding, or by using the wrong set of brakes when a trucker needs to slow down or stop.
+- Jackknifing: Jackknifing can occur due to poor driving skills, weather conditions, speeding, or using the wrong brakes when a trucker needs to slow down or stop.
 Jackknifing causes the tractor part of the rig to move slower than the trailer it is pulling.
-The trailer swings around in the shape of a jackknife, which can involve colliding with other vehicles in the next lane.
+The trailer swings around like a jackknife, which can involve colliding with other vehicles in the next lane.

-Big truck accidents are more complex than those involving several passenger cars.
-Big trucks are subject to federal and state regulations that mandate record-keeping, driving and rest hours and inspections every time the vehicle goes out on the road.
-In addition, some truckers are independent operators while others work for a company.
-In cases where company negligence is involved, such as hiring an inexperienced driver or one who has previous infractions, it leaves itself liable for accident injuries.
+Large truck accidents are more complex than those involving several passenger cars.
+Big trucks are subject to federal and state regulations that mandate record-keeping, driving and rest hours, and inspections every time the vehicle goes out on the road.
+In addition, some truckers are independent operators, while others work for a company.
+In company negligence cases, such as hiring an inexperienced driver or having previous infractions, it leaves itself liable for accident injuries.

-A Turlock truck accident attorney experienced in investigating big rigs knows how to find the evidence needed in support of an injured person.
-In this way, they can recover the compensation required to pay their medical costs and wages that were lost as well as receive payment for their pain and suffering caused by the accident.What the Investigators Do to Prove Truck Accident Liability
+A Turlock truck accident attorney experienced in investigating big rigs knows how to find the evidence needed to support an injured person.
+In this way, they can recover the compensation required to pay their lost medical costs and wages and receive payment for the pain and suffering caused by the accident.What the Investigators Do to Prove Truck Accident Liability

-We send our investigators to the accident site right away to collect the evidence needed to support a client's injury claim.
+Our law firm sends our investigators to the scene of a big rig crash immediately to collect the evidence needed to support a client's bodily injury claim.
 Some of the areas in which an investigation is conducted include:

 - The investigators begin by checking over the police report to look for inaccuracies.

-- The witnesses to the accident are interviewed to obtain their accounts of how the crash occurred.
+- The witnesses to the incident are interviewed to obtain their accounts of how the big rig crash occurred.

-- Looking for surveillance cameras in the area, such as from businesses or traffic lights, can provide strong evidence for an accident claim if it was captured on tape.
+- If captured on tape, looking for surveillance cameras in the area, such as from businesses or traffic lights, can provide strong evidence for an accident claim.

-- Accident reconstruction can illustrate exactly how a collision occurred and the positioning of the vehicles as well as show negligence by the driver.
+- Accident reconstruction can illustrate precisely how a trucking collision occurred and the positioning of the vehicles to prove negligence on the truck driver's part.

-- The investigators look at the logbooks or ELD to determine if any of the federal or state regulations were broken by cheating on the rest breaks or driving hours.
+- The investigators look at the logbooks or ELD to determine if any federal or state regulations were broken by cheating on the rest breaks or driving hours.

-- They examine the background of the company to determine if they were cited for previous infractions, such as lack of maintenance or citations.
+- They examine the company's background to determine if they were cited for previous infractions, such as lack of maintenance or citations.

-- The investigators check the truck operator's driving record to see if there is a previous record of infractions.
+- The investigators check the truck operator's driving record to see a previous history of infractions.

-- Government negligence is also looked for to determine if poor maintenance contributed to the crash.
-This may include faulty traffic signals, potholes, weakened or aged guardrails, and others.
+- Government negligence is also examined to determine if poor maintenance contributed to the crash.
+This may include faulty traffic signals, potholes, weakened or aged guardrails, etc.